JabRef/user-documentation/en/SQLDatabase.md

 ![Screenshot of Open shared database dialog] (./images/open-shared-database-dialog.png)

-JabRef will automatically detect your changes and push them to the shared side.
 After connecting to your shared database, your main window should look like this:

 ![Screenshot of JabRef with an open shared database] (./images/open-shared-databse-screenshot.png)

+JabRef will automatically detect your changes and push them to the shared side.
-JabRef will constantly check if there is a newer version available.
+JabRef will also constantly check if there is a newer version available.
 If you experience connection issues, you can pull changes from your shared database via the icon in the icon bar.
 If a newer version is available, JabRef will try to automatically merge the new version and your local copy.
 If this fails, the **Update refused** dialog will show up.
 You will then have to manually merge using the **Update refused** dialog.